 Palaeoproteomics

-The field dedicated to the study of ancient proteinaceous material is referred to as palaeoproteomics.
+The research field dedicated to the study of ancient proteinaceous material is referred to as palaeoproteomics.
 Proteins are known to survive in the archaeological record often for much longer than other biomolecules, making their extraction and analysis an attractive alternative to ancient DNA.
-A suite of analytical tools and protocols have been developed in the last decade and the field is currently blooming with exciting new research.

 Peptide Mass Fingerprinting (ZooMS)